Elsbeth Juda

-Elsbeth Ruth Juda (née Goldstein) and known professionally as Jay (2 May 1911 – 5 July 2014), was a British photographer most notable for her pioneering fashion photographs and work as associate editor and photographer for The Ambassador magazine between 1940 and 1965.
+Elsbeth Ruth Juda (née Goldstein) (2 May 1911 – 5 July 2014), known professionally as Jay, was a British photographer most notable for her pioneering fashion photography, and work as associate editor and photographer for The Ambassador magazine from 1940 to 1965.

 Early life

-She was born in Darmstadt, Germany on 2 May 1911 to Margarete Neumann (1885–1954) and Julius Joel Goldstein (1873–1929), a philosopher.
+Juda was born in Darmstadt, Germany on 2 May 1911 to Margarete Neumann (1885–1954) and Julius Joel Goldstein (1873–1929), a philosopher.
 As a young woman, she moved to Paris, where she found work as secretary to a banker.

 In 1931, Elsbeth married her childhood love, Hans Peter Juda (1904–1975), and they went to live in Berlin where he was a financial editor at the Berliner Tageblatt.
 In 1933, they fled Nazi Germany for London with nothing but two suitcases and a violin.

+Juda studied photography under the Bauhaus photographer Lucia Moholy, the wife of the artist László Moholy-Nagy.
+At the time Juda and her husband Hans lived in London, where Hans was the publisher of a British trade magazine called The Ambassador, for which László Moholy-Nagy was the Art Director.
+Lucia Moholy would visit Juda at her home to teach her photography.